YusukeKimata-Moo/SAM2-segmentation/README.md

    On the ImageJ platform, you can prepare JPEG files that meet the requirements using the macro 'jpg_for_SAM2.ijm'. <br>

 3. Open the Notebook, and run each cell sequentially (specify the directory names for input and output in the corresponding cell).<br>
-   You can choose two types of output.
+   You can choose two types of output.<br>
    i.
-Mask image in grayscale
+Mask image in grayscale<br>
    ii.
-Overlayed Masks on Original Images
+Overlayed Masks on Original Images<br>

 ![Example](images/Example.gif)
+*Example of segmentation by SAM2.*